murchandamus/bips/bip-update-process.md

 - Most sections are declared optional, it is up to the author and audience to judge whether all relevant topics have been comprehensively addressed and which topics require a designated section to do so
 - Layer header is optional for Specification BIPs or Informational BIPs, as it does not make sense for all BIPs[^layer]
 - The comment system is abolished.
-Comments-URI and Comment-Summary headers are dropped from the preamble, Comments as an aspect of the process are discontinued[^comments]
+Comments-URI and Comment-Summary headers are dropped from the preamble, Comments as an aspect of the process are discontinued.[^comments]
 - Process BIPs are living documents that do not ossify and may be modified indefinitely
 - Titles may be up to 50 characters
 - The Discussions-To header is dropped, as it has never been used in any BIP